 - You can use the Baby Care Center area for nursing or taking care of your child.

 Here’s what First Aid has done for one of our readers:

 “We charge oxygen batteries in first aid since they only last 2 hours.
 We drop off the chargers in the morning and rotate batteries all day.” — Amanda Upton

-If you wish to talk with First Aid directly, request a transfer to the First Aid Station in the park in which you’ll need assistance.
-We’ve found that some operators are more helpful than others.
-If you get someone who isn’t very helpful, call again until you can get the proper transfer or the information you need.
+If this is an important need, I recommend requesting that the operator Cast Member transfer your call to a First Aid Station in one of the parks you plan to go to.
+You’re more likely to get an accurate answer this way.
+We’ve found that some operators are more willing than others.
+If you get someone who isn’t helpful, call again until you can get the proper transfer and/or the information you need.

 Join our facebook group!!!!